freenas/freenas-docs/userguide/storage.rst

 #ifdef freenas
 With any form of redundant RAID, failed drives must be replaced as soon as possible to repair the degraded state of the RAID.
-Depending on the hardware's capabilities, it might be necessary to reboot to replace the failed drive.
+Depending on the hardware capabilities, it might be necessary to reboot to replace the failed drive.
 Hardware that supports AHCI does not require a reboot.
 #endif freenas